TheorieMPQ/cluster-guide/th-top_installation_from_scratch.md

 NodeName=g2 Name=gpu File=/dev/nvidia[0-2]
 ```

 as we specified in `ProctrackType` and `TaskPlugin`, slurm will use `cgroup` (a linux kernel feature) to track and limit the computational resources used by the jobs.
-Therefore, we should create another file `cgroup.conf` to specify what we want slurm to constrain:
+Therefore, we should create another file `cgroup.conf` to specify what we want slurm to constrain `nano /etc/slurm/cgroup.conf`:
 ```
 CgroupAutomount=yes